 Oceane steps to the body, lays one hand on the woman’s forehead, the other on her exposed arm, a minute passes in silence.

 Oceane, “A container, dark, cold, she’s scared, screaming, then shivering.
-Cannot feel her fingers and toes, heart racing, her breathing slows, then blank, her organs shut down, she dies.”
+Cannot feel her fingers and toes, heart racing, her breathing slows, then blank, her organs shut down.”

 Akers, “She’s got the sequences right, but I could have told you what happened.”